-In this example command, myAdServer is a new alias to assign to the imported certificate and my-domaincontroler.crt is the path to your certificate.
+- In this example command, myAdServer is a new alias to assign to the imported certificate and my-domaincontroller.crt is the path to your certificate.

-6. When you are prompted, enter the password for the keystore.
+- When prompted, enter the password for the keystore.

-7. Create a directory connection in enforce, make sure the port is 636 and you check the box for secure connection.
-Once connection is successful save the connection on enforce.
+- Create a directory connection in enforce; make sure the port is 636 and you check the box for secure connection.
+Once connection is successful, save the connection on enforce.

-8. On your Ldap lookup plug configuration, use the secure_ldap connection you created in the previous steps, and test the ldap plugin.
+- On your Ldap lookup plugin configuration, use the secure_ldap connection you created in the previous steps, and test the ldap plugin.